 During your first year, you will take a broad range of courses in addition to those required for the BBA program.
 Below is some general information and answers to common questions regarding Ross program requirements.
 For more detailed information, please visit the BBA curriculum page.
 Ross academic advisors are another great resource for answering curriculum and course planning questions.

 - All First Year students are required to attend a weekly seminar course, BA 100 (1.0 credit hours), Intro to Ross: Foundations for Learning Business, in both the Fall and Winter terms.
-More details on this course will be released later this summer.

 - All First Year students will also be required to take BCOM 250 (1.5 credit hours), Introduction to Business Communications, during the Winter term of their first year.
-Note: this course must be taken for a letter grade.

 - BCOM 250 and BA 100 are the only business courses students take in their first year.
 Aside from these courses, students are encouraged to explore the liberal arts to provide a strong foundation for their academic career, in addition to completing the First Year requirements.